 Zhou, Dr. Hongcai

+Robert A. Welch Chair in Chemistry.
 Professor of Chemistry.
+Associate Editor, Inorganic Chemistry.
 Ph.D., 2000, Texas A&M University.
 Postdoctoral Fellow, 2000-2002, Harvard University.
 Inorganic Chemistry.
 Biomimetic synthesis, hydrogen storage, methane storage, iron-sulfur clusters, metal-organic frameworks, mesh-adjustable molecular sieves, mesoporous materials, molecular electronics, X-ray crystallography.